Van Halen discography

-Van Halen was an American rock band formed in Pasadena, California in 1972 by the Dutch-born American brothers Eddie Van Halen (guitar) and Alex Van Halen (drums), plus singer David Lee Roth and bassist Michael Anthony.
-The band's discography consists of 12 studio albums, two live albums, two compilation albums, and 56 singles.
+Van Halen was an American hard rock band formed in Pasadena, California in 1972 by the Dutch-born American brothers Eddie Van Halen (guitar) and Alex Van Halen (drums), plus singer David Lee Roth and bassist Michael Anthony.
+The band's discography consists of 12 studio albums, two live albums, four compilation albums, and 56 singles.

 The band signed a contract with Warner Bros.
 Records in 1977, and in the following year released the album Van Halen.
 Over the next few years, the band alternated album releases, one per year between 1979 and 1982, and touring to increasing commercial and critical acclaim, becoming one of the world's most successful and influential rock bands.
 In 1984, Van Halen released 1984, which peaked at No. 2 on the Billboard 200 and had the band's sole No. 1 hit on the Billboard Hot 100, "Jump".
 After the tour promoting that album, Roth left the band due to artistic and personal tensions with Eddie.

 To replace Roth, Eddie picked Sammy Hagar, formerly of Montrose and at that time a very successful solo artist.
 Van Halen's first album with Hagar, 1986's 5150, was the band's first No. 1 on the Billboard 200.
-The three studio albums that succeeded, OU812, For Unlawful Carnal Knowledge and Balance, also topped the charts.
+The three studio albums that followed, OU812, For Unlawful Carnal Knowledge and Balance, also topped the charts.
 In 1996, Hagar left Van Halen amidst similar tension with the Van Halen brothers.

 Roth rejoined briefly and recorded two songs with the band for the 1996 compilation Best Of – Volume I, but Van Halen eventually settled on Gary Cherone, frontman of the then defunct Boston-based band Extreme.
 Cherone's sole release with the band was Van Halen III, released in 1998 to mixed reviews and diminishing sales, being the only Van Halen studio album not to get a platinum RIAA certification.
 Van Halen's last release for Warner was the 2004 compilation Best of Both Worlds, which featured three new songs with Hagar.
 In 2011, the band left the label and signed with Interscope Records.

-In February 2012, Van Halen released its 12th studio album and first for Interscope, A Different Kind of Truth, featuring Roth on vocals and Eddie's son Wolfgang on bass guitar.
+In February 2012, Van Halen released its twelfth and final studio album, A Different Kind of Truth, featuring Roth on vocals and Eddie's son Wolfgang on bass guitar.
 The album debuted at number two on the Billboard 200, and became the band's highest-charting album on the UK Albums Chart with a sixth spot.